Cochliomyia: Adult

 In general, all Diptera have three body regions (head, thorax, and abdomen), three pairs of legs, one pair of forewings used for flight, one pair of halteres which are modified hindwings, and one pair of antennae.

 New World screwworm flies share many characteristics with the common house fly.
-When keying out a dipteran specimen, it is important to note first whether bristles on the meron are present or absent.
+For keying out a dipteran specimen, it is important whether bristles on the meron are present or absent.
 All species in the family Calliphoridae have bristles on their merones, plumose arista, and well-developed calypters.
 Both C. macellaria and C. hominivorax are metallic green to bluish green in major coloration, with setae on the dorsal surface of the stem vein, orange gena, pale white anterior spiracles, filiform palps, and three black longitudinal stripes (vittae) on the notum of the thorax.
 The species C. macellaria has pale setulae on the fronto-orbital plate outside the row of frontal bristles, while C. hominivorax has dark setulae on the fronto-orbital plate outside the row of frontal bristles.
 The female C. macellaria has a yellowish basicosta, while the female C. hominivorax has a brown basicosta.
 C. macellaria is 6–9 mm in length.
 C. hominivorax is 8–10 mm in length.